Why it is Critical to Update (or Make!) Your Estate Plan After Divorce

 If you didn’t have an estate plan while you were married, it is critical to create one

 If you did not have an estate plan during your marriage, you must prepare one following a divorce.
-Before Freed Marcroft’s lawyers design your estate plan, we will spend time together learning your goals and objectives and discussing any concerns you have.
+Before Freed Marcroft’s experienced divorce lawyers design your estate plan, we will spend time together learning your goals and objectives and discussing any concerns you have.
 Absent one, you aren’t in control of where your assets will go, who will be in charge, or who will make decisions for you.
 In Connecticut, if you die without a will, the state will determine where your estate goes under state “intestate succession” laws.
 Freed Marcroft can assist you in avoiding the potentially undesirable consequences of these laws and allow you to create a will and other related documents that reflect your new wishes.
 As part of the process you will also choose who you would like to handle your estate and make healthcare decisions for you in the event you are incapacitated.
 (If you pass away without an estate plan, the court will pick someone for you.)

 Whether you are updating or creating your estate plan, please contact Freed Marcroft to get started.